vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_security.md

 - [Disable Client Verification](tls_unrestricted.md)

 The Examples column in the table provides direct links to the relevant example in these topics.

-## Registry Access <a id="registry"></a>

-In addition to configuring the level of security to apply to connections from Docker clients to VCHs, you must also configure the level of security to apply to connections from VCHs to registry servers.
-For example, to use vSphere Integrated Containers Registry, you must configure VCHs accordingly when you deploy them.

-For information about configuring VCHs to use registry servers, see [Configure Registry Access](vch_registry.md).